joeyism/node-time-bin/README.md

     //will output: [ 0, 0, 0, 0, 2, 3, 1 ]

 ##Differences from timestamp-binning
-* time-bin bins from the latest time, instead of to the next monday
 * time-bin bins in the past times, instead of future
 * time-bin exclude time that is outside of the range